ThomasMertes/seed7/src/read_me.txt

             target operating system.
 If not defined utime() is used.

+  os_utime_orig: Defined when the function alternate_utime is
+                 used instead of the function defined with os_utime.
+In this case os_utime_orig refers to the original os_utime function and the macro os_utime is redefined to refer to
+                 alternate_utime.

   os_utimbuf_struct: Type to be used instead of
                      'struct utimbuf' under the target operating
                      system.
 If not defined 'struct utimbuf' is